programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 ```
 4. Run your program.

-In the console you should see again:
+In the console, among other lines, you should see again:
 ```
+> dbListTables(storiesDb)
 [1] "tbl_newspaper_search_results"
 ```
 You have successfully connected to the database using a configuration file.